Jinwook-Yang/Jinwook-Yang/README.md

 I love studying and learning new languages and have interest on stabilizing web servers by reducing DB queries and API calls.

-I am currently studying on data science and aim to be a professional on Recommendation System.
+I am currently studying on data science and aim to be a professional on Learning or Data management system.

 ## 👨‍💻 Skills